-The Exchangeable Notes may be exchanged, in whole or in part, for RCR Notes at any time on or after the Closing Date.
+The Exchangeable Notes may be exchanged, in whole or in part, for RCR Notes, and vice versa, at any time on or after the earlier of (i) the tenth Business Day following the Closing Date or (ii) the first Business Day following the first Payment Date (the "Initial Exchange Date").
 The procedures for exchanges and the obligations of Fannie Mae and the Exchange Administrator are described in the Global Agency Agreement.
 See "The Agreements - The Global Agency Agreement."